Woman carrying cardboard boxes in front of an open door to a house.

 1. You must be 18 or older to apply for a credit card.

-2. Consider a student or secured card as your first credit card.
+2. Consider a student card or secured card as your first credit card.

 3. First-time credit card users can build a credit history with the Discover it Secured Credit Card.1

 Your credit history begins when you open your first credit account.
-The following guide will introduce you to the process of getting a credit card and provide you with the best options for a credit card for first-timers.
+You should compare card issuers and card types to find the best first credit card for you.
+The following guide will introduce you to the process of getting a credit card and provide you with the best credit card options for beginners.

 Requirements to get your first credit card account

-If you’re interested in obtaining a credit card, first-time users can expect to meet the following criteria:
+If you’re interested in getting your first credit card, you’ll need to meet the following criteria from most credit card issuers:

 1. You must be at least 18 years old.